Atuloli01/MiniProject-Base/README.md

-Here i will add all mini learning to create my base for each major project lets create day 1: adding modes for light and dark
+Here i will add all mini learning to create my base for each major project lets create day 1: adding modes for light and dark mode with user switch option interface